 In October 2019, January 2020 and May 2020 the transgenic carnation production area in Colombia was surveyed for the possible presence of escaped populations of cultivated transgenic carnation.
-No carnation plants were found outside of cultivation.
+The Ecuador site was surveyed in May 2020.
+No carnation plants were found outside of cultivation at either site.

 Phenotypic stability